CrazyProger1/TRAT/README.md

 # TRAT

 TRAT is a powerful cross-platform RAT based on Telegram bot protocol.

+## Status

+Suspended until TeleForge is created

 ## License